omar0ali/profile/README.md

 ## Additional Resources

 For more information on Web Components, I referred to the [WebComponents](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) WebDocs on Mozilla Developer Network (MDN).
 The documentation provided comprehensive guidance and examples, making the development process smooth and efficient.

+- Used Bootstrap (https://getbootstrap.com/docs/5.3) for styling and layout.
+- Used Marked (https://github.com/markedjs/marked) to facilitate the rendering of Markdown content within HTML.

 ### LINKS